 Welcome to Year 2.
 Our class value is WISDOM

 In Year 2 we plan a lot of creative and cross curricular activities to support our children’s curiosity.
 The focus in our year group is very much on learning in an exciting way to promote a love of learning.
-Our topic this half term is WILD WEATHER.
+Our topic this half term is TOYS.

 You can find out all about Year 2 on this page - including what we are studying this half term, your home learning for the week, information on any half term projects and lots of great resources for parents and children.

 Our School Book Challenge